 Is that actually the case?
 We’ll find out together.
 But first, let’s check out the specs of this backpack!

 Before we take apart the backpack and really examine all of its features, let’s first take a look at its specifications in more detail.

 The dimensions of the Nomatic tell us that it is on the smaller side.
 With a height of only 18”, this is a backpack you can easily use as a carry-on.
 It will fit under every seat, and I doubt it will ever exceed an airline’s carry-on restrictions.

 The backpack weighs just 4 lbs, so it is rather lightweight.
 Especially for an everyday backpack, which comes with quite a lot of features.
 And which is made from a heavy-duty material that we’ll talk about a bit later.
 Sure, we’ve seen plenty of ridiculously lightweight backpacks (like the Osprey Levity), but 4 lbs is actually really good for such a sturdy everyday pack.

 Last but not least, we can see that the Nomatic has expandable capacity – a feature rarely seen on backpacks.
-We’ll discuss this in more details later; for now, it’s enough to know that the maximum capacity of this backpack is 24 liters.
+We’ll discuss this in more detail later; for now, it’s enough to know that the maximum capacity of this backpack is 24 liters.
 That’s more than enough for your day-to-day necessities, and even plenty for an overnight stay.

 The Nomatic backpack is made from tarpaulin – a very strong, durable, waterproof and flexible material.
 It is usually made from either polyester or canvas cloth, which is then coated with polyurethane for improved water resistance.